Posted by Maggie MacLean 1.30.2009

 The ensuing war years were difficult ones for the Governor Livingston, who spent them on the run from British troops, but he didn't shy from politically unpopular decisions.
 His insistence on treating those who remained loyal to the Crown with justice and moderation was resented by many Patriots.
 Actually his actions were quite remarkable, considering that his home was pillaged in 1776, and that a bounty was put on his head by the Loyalists.

-That bounty, and the widespread recognition of William's importance to the war effort, led to a number of dangerous encounters.
+That bounty, and the widespread recognition of William's importance to the war effort, led to a number of dangerous incidents.
 The most dramatic occurred in February 1779 when 1000 British troops, guided by local Tories, landed in the predawn darkness near Elizabethtown to capture the governor and surprise the Continental brigade stationed nearby.

 Alert sentries detected the approaching British soldiers, and William managed to escape just twenty minutes ahead of the enemy.
 Two of his daughters remained behind to mislead the British and hide official state papers.
 Confronted with a brigade of fully alerted continentals, the raiders quickly withdrew.